isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 Comma operator is **tricky** and nowadays (C++17) using it won't help you much (except for some cases, explained in this article).

-Overloading the comma operator with explicit types is a bit tricky too, as you can easily end up with **hidden fallbacks to the language behavior** if the specific overload isn't fulfilled.
+Overloading the comma operator with explicit types is a bit tricky too, as you can easily end up with **hidden fallbacks to the language behavior** if the specific overload isn't matched.
 The worst part is that **there is no possible error/warning** when this happens ([example of this nasty bug](https://ideone.com/cYvQrz)).
-This problem can be solved using proxy templates (explained later in *C++03 Params* example) and explicitly casting all left operands to `void` to ensure no overloads.
+This problem can be solved using proxy templates (explained later in *C++03 Params* example) and explicitly casting all operands to `void` to ensure calling the non-overloaded operator.

 <blockquote class="jackass">
     <p class="title">Questionable practices, read carefully</p>